Team Liquid: StarCraft and StarCraft II

 The gaming clan "Liquid" was founded by Victor "Nazgul" Goossens near the end of 2000, after he decided to leave his previous clan.
 Liquid started with four members for the first months and grew to eight players over the following year.
 The members of the Liquid clan were handpicked by Goossens.

 With the arrival of StarCraft II, Team Liquid announced plans to become an active professional esports team.
 Shortly after, sponsorship by The Little App Factory was announced, which qualified them as a sponsored professional team.
 This allowed Team Liquid to pay their players a salary and send the team to events around the world.
 The team created a dedicated news site separate from the more community oriented site, announced and released on May 10, 2011.

 On August 13, 2012, three players traveled to Korea in order to live in the OGS training house and compete in GOMTV's Global StarCraft II League (GSL).

 Of the three players entering the preliminaries, only one, Dario "TLO" Wünsch qualified for the first two GSL events.
 He was eliminated out in the Second and First rounds respectively.

 The third GSL was the strongest showing of Team Liquid thus far.
 Three players, Hayder "Haypro" Hussein, Jos "Ret" de Kroon and Jonathan "Jinro" Walsh qualified for the main tournament.
 While Hussein lost first round and de Kroon in 2nd, Walsh made to the semi-finals, losing 0–4 to the eventual winner Jang "MC" Min-Chul.

 In 2012, during GSL Season 2, members Song "HerO" Hyeon Deok and Yun "TaeJa" Young Seo made it to the Round of 8 of the Code S tournament, with TaeJa being eliminated while HerO advanced to the semi-finals of the tournament.

+At the end of 2023, Kim "Cure" Doh-wook and Clément "Clem" Desplanches reached the semifinals of ESL SC2 Masters: Winter 2023 Finals, at Dreamhack Atlanta.
+Cure lost to Dark 3-1 while Clem defeated Serral 3-1 and reached the finals.
+In the grand final, Clem competed against Dark and beat him 4-1.

+At the start of 2024, Kim "Cure" Doh-wook was eliminated in the Round of 8 of Master's Coliseum 7, losing 3-4 against Solar.

+In February 2024, Clément "Clem" Desplanches reached the Quarterfinals in IEM Katowice 2024 but lost 3-0 against Serral.

+In February 2024, Kim "Cure" Doh-wook reached the Semifinals in IEM Katowice 2024 but lost 3-0 against Maru.

+Clément "Clem" Desplanches has assured his direct spot in the Esports World Cup 2024 in Riyadh by winning SC2 Masters Winter 2023.

+Kim "Cure" Doh-wook has assured his direct spot in the Esports World Cup 2024 in Riyadh by reaching top 4 at IEM Katowice 2024.

+Both Clément "Clem" Desplanches and Kim "Cure" Doh-wook stopped in the Knockout Round 3 of ESL SC2 Masters: Spring 2024.
+Clem lost 3-0 to HerO while Cure lost 3-2 to Shin.